gasparian/target-likelihood-encoding/README.md

 * *global_val* - target statistic value across all train set,
 * *alpha* - regularization value.

-So if we have a rare subclass, it's target statistic will tend to the global value.
+So if we have a rare subclass, it's target statistic will tend to the globalм mean value.

 See the code for more info.